Applied-Ontology-Education/.github/profile/README.md

 ### [**Logic for Ontologists**](https://github.com/Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024)
 [![GitHub stars](https://img.shields.io/github/stars/Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024?style=social)](https://github.com/Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024)

 Learn how to construct and query knowledge graphs using RDF, OWL, SPARQL, and other tools/standards from the semantic web stack.
+Based on materials developed for instruction in ontology engineering; maintained by NCOR as open educational resources.

 **Topics**: RDF, SPARQL, SHACL, Knowledge Graph Construction.